TV4/terraform-provider-sss/docs/resources/ecs_scaling.md

 ### Required

 - `min_tasks` (Attributes) The minimum number of tasks to have during different schedules. (see [below for nested schema](#nestedatt--min_tasks))
+- `region` (String) The AWS region the service is located in.
+E.g. eu-west-1
 - `service_id` (String) The service ID.
 Should be in format CLUSTER_NAME/SERICE_NAME

 ### Read-Only